nebulaeonline/microauthd/README.md

 **2025-06-27**

-Today we introced Id Token issuance in compliance with OpenID Connect.
+Today we introduced Id Token issuance in compliance with OpenID Connect.
 This allows microauthd to issue ID tokens alongside access tokens, providing a standardized way to convey user identity and authentication information.
 The ID token is a JWT that contains claims about the authenticated user, such as their unique identifier, email, and other profile information.

 Changing the hashing strategy for refresh tokens to use SHA-256 only instead of Argon2id and SHA-256 brought another 50% speedup, bringing us to around 60rps with bursts to 1500 rps.